Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-17-System-Security-and-APIs/17-01-Secure-API-Design/index.md

 ### Understanding Authentication vs Authorization

 **Authentication** answers "Who are you?" - verifying the identity of the API consumer.

 **Authorization** answers "What can you do?" - determining what resources and actions are permitted.

+**Why multiple authentication methods exist:**

+Different applications have different security needs.
+We'll explore three main authentication approaches, from simplest to most sophisticated:

+1. **API Keys**: Simple tokens for basic identification (good for server-to-server)
+2. **JWT (JSON Web Tokens)**: Stateless tokens carrying user information (good for modern web/mobile apps)
+3. **OAuth 2.0**: Delegated authorization for third-party access (good for "Login with..." features)

+Each method builds on concepts from the previous one, adding complexity to solve specific security challenges.

 ```kroki-plantuml
 @startuml API_Auth_Flow